c-blake/bu/doc/mk1.md

 I keep hearing praise of ninja, but was skeptical.
 So, I rolled my own output freshener in ~60 lines of Nim originally.[^1]  Your own motivation might be an *even simpler* syntax than ninja or arguably shell.
-In the simplified problem setting of 1-to-1 rules with related naming, all you need is 3 variables - stub, input, and output, here `%s, %i, %o`.
+In the simplified problem setting of 1-to-1 rules with related naming, all you need is 2 variables - input & output, here `%i & %o`.

 I was a bit surprised to learn how few GNU make command options remain relevant for this simpler problem.
 I think I got all but -L/min(fileAge, linkAge) which